Ohio Interpreters and Translators

 Below, you’ll find just a few of the different career paths that certified translators can choose in Ohio.
 These jobs make it that much either for clients, and patients, to communicate effectively with the people who can make a difference in, or even save their lives, –and that means interpreters themselves, are making the difference too.

-Insurance Companies – The need for insurance in Ohio is just as great as it might be in any other state; in the central US there are also threats of tornados.
+Insurance Companies – The need for insurance in Ohio is just as great as it might be in any other state; in the central US there are also threats of tornadoes.
 And the need for insurance is shared by many cultures; not just those that speak English.
-Insurance companies near or in communities with a large Asian population should have translators or interpreters on staff.
-Other companies should have translators and interpreters on call at least.

 Languages Spoken In Ohio:

-Laotian – Laotian are immigrating into the Ohio area in the last few years more and more, and among the many other ethnicities, Ohio’s Asian immigration percentages are raising in particular.
-Ohio’s many education and employment opportunities make it an attractive alternative to other states that are more or less populated.
+Laotian – Laotian are immigrating into Ohio area more than any ethnicity.
+The state’s many education and employment opportunities make it an attractive alternative to other states that are more or less populated.

-Thai – With the Laotian community’s rise, so too have raised the numbers of immigrants from Thailand.
-Thai interpreters and translators can find the most work in the Cleveland and Columbus areas; this is where the main concentration of Asian immigrants and citizens can be found.
+Thai – With the Laotian community’s rise, the numbers of immigrants from Thailand continue to rise.
+Thai interpreters and translators can find the most work in the Cleveland and Columbus areas; this is where the main concentration of Asian immigrants and citizens are found.

-Italian – Ohio has a small community of Italian immigrants, and citizens, as well as a fair share of people with Italian heritage and descent.
+Italian – Ohio has a small community of Italian Americans.
 However, this does not mean that there is no use for Italian interpreter and translators.
 Actually, the necessity is more pronounced, because that means that there are a lot of Italian visitors and tourists, more likely to be visiting family, or friends.

-To learn more about Interpreters Unlimited and the Ohio interpreter and translation services that we offer, submit a request or contact us at 800.726.9891.
+To learn more about Interpreters Unlimited and our language services in Ohio, submit a request or contact us at 800.726.9891.